Joseph Kay (architect): Professional practice

-Other buildings by Kay in Hastings also survive, including the Cupola and Belmont House.
+Other buildings by Kay in Hastings also survive, including the Cupola, Minnis Rock and Belmont House.

 He was also responsible for laying out the Thornhill Estate in Barnsbury, Islington from 1813 onwards.

 Family

 Kay and his wife had at least eight children (two boys and six girls).
 Their eldest son, William Porden Kay (1809–1897) also became an architect, emigrating to Australia in 1842 to become a Director of Public Works, and designing Hobart's Government House.
 The second son, Joseph Henry Kay (1815-1875), became a naval officer and one of Australia's first geophysicists, a foundation member of the Royal Society of Tasmania and a fellow of the Royal Society (elected on 26 February 1846 for his work on geomagnetism).